What Is An Agricultural Policy?

 Milk is being made in the whole country having the western and northern areas of the country as the major producers.
 Dairy farms are members of cooperatives.
 This industry has a continuous decline in operations.
 Dairy products produce fluid beverage milk, cheese, butter, ice cream, etc. to name a few.

 Hogs and Pork

-The U.S. is currently the third biggest and consumer of pork and pork produced products.
+The U.S. is currently the third biggest consumer of pork and pork-produced products.
 Exports usually reach over 20% of commercial pork production in recent years.
 Furthermore, the production is currently dominating in the Midwest and in eastern North Carolina.